MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/role-definitions-list.md

 ---
 # List Microsoft Entra role definitions

+This article describes how to list the Microsoft Entra built-in and custom role defintions and their permissions using the Microsoft Entra admin center, Microsoft Graph PowerShell, or Microsoft Graph API.

 A role definition is a collection of permissions that can be performed, such as read, write, and delete.
 It's typically referred to as a role.
-Microsoft Entra ID has over 60 built-in roles or you can create your own custom roles.
+Microsoft Entra ID has over 100 built-in roles or you can create your own custom roles.
 If you ever wondered "What do these roles really do?", you can access a detailed list of permissions for each of the roles.

-This article describes how to list the Microsoft Entra built-in and custom roles along with their permissions.

 ## Prerequisites